shpml/fundamentals/07_chapter/02_lesson.md

 ### Saving Changes to Your Project

-Unfortunately, it's not enough to simply have your files in a repo.
-Like the terminal, Git doesn't make any assumptions about the changes you want to save or when you want to save them - you need to explicitly tell it what to do.
+Unfortunately, it's not enough to simply house your files in a repo.
+Like the terminal, Git doesn't make any assumptions about the changes you want to save or when you want to save them — you need to explicitly tell it what to do.

 Suppose that we want to work on a blog post for General Assembly, so we create a directory on our desktop called "GA-Blog," and run `git init` from inside that directory.
 At the moment, this project is empty.
 We can confirm this by running `git status`, which asks Git to give us an update on the status of our project.